-We enjoyed a charcuterie and cheese plate at one of the picnic tables at Point of the Bluff Vineyards, and cracked open a bottle of sparkling white Hangar 17.
-We topped it with some orange juice for a little mimosa action on Sunday, before we left town.
+We enjoyed a charcuterie and cheese plate at one of the picnic tables at Point of the Bluff Vineyards and cracked open a bottle of sparkling white Hangar 17.
+We topped it with orange juice for a little mimosa action on Sunday before leaving town.
 (Dan drank most of it – I had a little and was safe to drive an hour later.)
 It was delightful!

 One dollar from the sale of their Curtiss White Hangar 17 cans are donated to the Glen H. Curtiss Museum in Hammondsport.